 What Are Phytates?

 Phytates can be found in all grains, beans, nuts and seeds.
-Phytic acid binds with calcium, magnesium, iron, copper, and zinc, making it incredibly difficult for the digestive system to handle and absorb the nutrients.
+Phytic acid binds with calcium, magnesium, iron, copper, and zinc.
+Unfortunately, this makes it incredibly difficult for the digestive system to handle and absorb the nutrients.

-Soaking allows enzymes, lactobacilli, and other organisms to break down and neutralize a large portion of the phytic acid, as well as help to neutralize enzyme inhibitors, present in all nut/seeds/grains/legumes.
+Soaking allows enzymes, lactobacilli, and other organisms to break down and neutralize a large portion of the phytic acid.
+In addition, it helps to neutralize enzyme inhibitors, present in all nut/seeds/grains/legumes.
 Soaking also encourages the production of numerous beneficial enzymes that help to increase the amount of many vitamins, especially the B vitamins.

-Although not quite on the subject of sprouted seeds atop your salad, it’s worth noting for those who are sensitive to gluten, that during the process of soaking and fermenting, gluten is partially broken down into simpler components that are more readily available for absorption.
+Although not quite on the subject of sprouted seeds atop your salad, here’s something worth noting for those who are sensitive to gluten.
+During the process of soaking and fermenting, gluten is partially broken down into simpler components that are more readily available for absorption.

 Another way to accomplish the effects of soaking is to ferment the flour and bread dough, aka sourdough.
 I sense a future blog on making sourdough bread coming on 🙂